 - Loss of smell or taste

 - Be courteous and respectful, you are protecting others.
 This is one of the many layers in our health and safety protocols.

-- Ensure that face masks cover your nose, mouth, and chin and is worn at all times in buildings when around other people.
+- Ensure that face mask covers your nose, mouth, and chin and is worn at all times in buildings when around other people.